On Undecided LP, Clustering and Active Learning

 \subsubsection{Near linear running time in two dimensions}

 Let $\LS$ be the input set of $n$ lines (i.e., undecided constraints).
 Let $\LS_0 = \LS$, and $\Polygon_0 = \Re^2$.

 Let $V_i$ denote the set of vertices of $\ArrX{\LS_{i-1}}$ that lie in $\Polygon_{i-1}$.
-The algorithm computes $n_i = |V_i|$, using the algorithm of \lemref{count:and:sample}.
-There are two possibilities: \begin{compactenumA} \item If $n_i = 0$, then the algorithm picks any point $\pp_i$ in $\Polygon_{i-1}$, and calls the separation oracle on $\pp_i$.
-If $\pp_i$ is feasible the algorithm is done, otherwise, the algorithm returns that the given instance is infeasible.
+The algorithm computes $n_i = |V_i|$ using the algorithm of \lemref{count:and:sample}.
+There are three possibilities: \begin{compactenumA}

+\item \itemlab{step:empty} If $n_i = 0$, then the algorithm picks any point $\pp_i$ in $\Polygon_{i-1}$, and calls the separation oracle on $\pp_i$.
+If $\pp_i$ is feasible, the algorithm is done, otherwise, the algorithm returns that the given instance is infeasible.

 \item If $n_i = O( n \log n)$, the algorithm computes $V_i$ by clipping the lines of $\LS$ to $\Polygon_{i-1}$, and computing the arrangement of the resulting segments.
-This takes $O( n \log n+ n_i)$ expected time, as this the time for computing the arrangement of $n$ segments with $n_i$ intersections.
+This takes $O( n \log n+ n_i)$ expected time, as this is the time required for computing the arrangement of $n$ segments with $n_i$ intersections.

-The algorithm uses \lemref{p:s:reduction} on $V_i$ to either find a feasible point, or a polygon $\Polygon_1'$ that must contain the feasible region, has at most $O( \log n)$ edges, and contains no point of $V_i$.
-The algorithm next uses \lemref{polygon:reduction} to further reduce the polygon into a polygon $\Polygon_i \subseteq \Polygon_i'$ with constant number of edges.
+The algorithm uses \lemref{p:s:reduction} on $V_i$ to either find a feasible point, or a polygon $\Polygon_1'$ that must contain the feasible region, has at most $10$ edges, and contains no point of $V_i$.

-\item Otherwise, the algorithm samples $O( n )$ vertices from $V_i$, and let $\Sample_i$ be the resulting sample.
+\item Otherwise, the algorithm samples $O( n )$ vertices from $V_i$, and sets $\Sample_i$ to be the resulting sample.
 This is done using the algorithm of \lemref{count:and:sample} in $O(n \log n)$ time.
-Next, the algorithm applies, as above, \lemref{p:s:reduction} and \lemref{polygon:reduction} to get a constant complexity polygon $\Polygon_i \subseteq \Polygon_{i-1}$ that does not contain any of the points of $\Sample_i$. \end{compactenumA} The algorithm now scans the lines of $\LS_{i-1}$, computes the set of all lines $\LS_{i} \subseteq \LS_{i-1}$ that intersect $\Polygon_i$, and continues to the next iteration.
+Next, the algorithm applies, as above, \lemref{p:s:reduction} and \lemref{polygon:reduction} to get a constant complexity polygon $\Polygon_i \subseteq \Polygon_{i-1}$ that does not contain any of the points of $\Sample_i$. \end{compactenumA}